Development Process

 2. ODL Proposal

-Initiate a proposal for ODL funding and support by contacting the Assistant Director of Instructional Development.
-We'll work with you to project enrollment and program costs, determine a course rollout schedule, and identify the ODL services needed to support your online program and/or courses.
+Initiate a proposal for ODL funding and support by contacting Mary Eichin, ODL Associate Director.
+We'll work with you to determine a course rollout schedule and identify the ODL services needed to support your online program and/or courses.

 3. Letter of Agreement

 When the proposal has been approved for funding, we'll work with you to develop a letter of agreement (LOA).
-The LOA defines the development and support roles we'll provide and includes a three-year budget estimate of enrollment and program costs.
-It also includes a timeline of the course rollout schedule.
+The LOA defines the development and support roles we'll provide and includes a timeline of the course rollout schedule.
 If you're in the university degree proposal process, you'll need to include a letter of support from ODL in the proposal.

 4. Budget Request